-AMIDEAST is pleased you’ve chosen to explore the Fulbright Foreign Student Program and would like to assist you during your decision-making and application process.
-For additional information regarding eligibility, grants, and how to apply, please review the resources in this Web site.
+AMIDEAST looks forward to assisting you during your decision-making and application process.
+For additional information regarding eligibility, grants, and how to apply, please review the resources available here!